 - Relaxes the major muscles of the uterus to prevent early contractions

 Progesterone levels have also been known to decrease in women who have reached a later stage of life and are experiencing one of the thirty four menopause symptoms.
 If a woman's body is less capable of producing such important hormones as: estrogen, progesterone, and testosterone; it can create a hormonal imbalance.

 Progesterone is important to the menstrual cycle, and women who suffer from hormonal imbalance experience irregular periods.

 Progesterone can be taken in one the following ways:

 - Vaginal insert

 - As a pill

-Progesterone is a fundamental chemical in women's bodies and a shortage of it can cause complications with child birth.
-In addition to this many women, including those who are experiencing some of the dangerous symptoms of menopause may benefit from an increase in progesterone.
+In addition to this, many women, including those who are experiencing some of the severe symptoms of menopause may benefit from an increase in progesterone.
 Like other hormones such supplements can be given to rebalance any hormonal imbalance in women.
-One method of increasing the amount of hormones in women is hormone replacement therapy.
+One method of increasing the amount of hormones in women is hormone replacement therapy (HRT).
 Despite being the number one treatment method in the United States, HRT comes with documented risks that must be carefully considered.

 Replacement hormone therapy is used by many menopausal women across the world to treat their menopause symptoms.However, studies have found that hormone therapy comes with a flurry of side effects which can be dangerous to women's health.
 Because of this, it is advised that women consider all of the alternatives to HRT before taking the invasive treatment.